mindsdb/mindsdb/docs/integrations/data-integrations/mongodb.mdx

 * `password` is the password to authenticate your access.
 * `host` is the host name or IP address.
 * `port` is the port through which TCP/IP connection is to be made.
 * `database` is the database name to be connected.
-Note, this will be required if the connection string is missing the `authSource` param.
+Note, this will be required if the connection string is missing the `/database` path.

 ## Usage